Lobe Piercing

 Every earlobe has a unique size, thickness, and shape.
 It's important to choose the right length for your earrings and the right inner diameter for your rings.

 The inner diameter can be easily measured with a tape measure.
 With a freshly pierced lobe piercing, the earlobe will still be slightly swollen.
 This could skew your measured size.
-Therefore, wait until your piercing hole has completely healed before purchasing your lobe piercing jewelry.
-Piercers often use overly large studs as initial jewelry, as they expect the piercing site to more than double its size.
+Therefore, wait until your piercing hole has completely healed before purchasing your lobe piercing jewellery.
+Piercers often use overly large studs as initial jewellery, as they expect the piercing site to more than double its size.

 For a healed lobe piercing, the stud length should be 6 to 8 mm.
 The ring size for a fully healed lobe piercing is 6 to 8 mm.
 There's no upper limit.